powersj/powersj.io/content/post/cloud-init-multipass.md

 Multipass uses cloud-init to pass in vendor-data to setup the VM for access by the user.
 If the user overrides any of the required keys (e.g. packages, ssh_authorized_keys, users, etc.) in his or her user-data then multipass will merge its own data so that the end-user will not loose access to the system.

 If interested, a user can examine the executed user-data and vendor-data by looking at the files in `/var/lib/cloud/instances/`.

+## Got Questions?

+As always, you can chat with the cloud-init developers in #cloud-init on Freenode or email the [cloud-init mailing list](https://launchpad.net/~cloud-init).

+The multipass team is also on Freenode at #multipass and to view the code and report bugs check them out on [GitHub](https://github.com/CanonicalLtd/multipass).